Important Account Opening Information

 Postdated checks - A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

 Even if we honor a nonconforming request, we are not required to do so later.
-If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify it as a transaction account.
+If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify it as another type of account.
 If we reclassify your account, your account will be subject to the fees and earnings rules of the new account classification.

 If we are presented with an item drawn against your account that would be a “substitute check,” as defined by law, but for an error or defect in the item introduced in the substitute check creation process, you agree that we may pay such item.

 Multiple signatures, electronic check conversion, and similar transactions - An electronic check conversion transaction is a transaction where a check or similar item is converted into an electronic fund transfer as defined in the Electronic Fund Transfers regulation.
 In these types of transactions the check or similar item is either removed from circulation (truncated) or given back to you.
-As a result, we have no opportunity to review the check to examine the signatures on the item.
+As a result, we have no opportunity to review the signatures or otherwise examine the original check or item.
 You agree that, as to these or any items as to which we have no opportunity to examine the signatures, you waive any requirement of multiple signatures.

 Uniform Single-Party or Multiple-Party Account Selection Form Notice